OldManUmby/DND.SRD.Wiki/pages/11.combat/default.md

 Resistance and then vulnerability are applied after all other modifiers to damage.
 For example, a creature has resistance to bludgeoning damage and is hit by an attack that deals 25 bludgeoning damage.
 The creature is also within a magical aura that reduces all damage by 5.
 The 25 damage is first reduced by 5 and then halved, so the creature takes 10 damage.

 Multiple instances of resistance or vulnerability that affect the same damage type count as only one instance.
-For example, if a creature has resistance to fire damage as well as resistance to all nonmagical damage, the damage of a nonmagical fire is reduced by half against the creature, not reduced by three* quarters.
+For example, if a creature has resistance to fire damage as well as resistance to all nonmagical damage, the damage of a nonmagical fire is reduced by half against the creature, not reduced by three-quarters.

 #### Healing